 As technology has helped increase efficiency, efficacy, and many times, safety, over the last several decades, it has also slowly blurred the cyber and physical lines.
 Today, the majority of these cyber-physical systems rely on operational technology (OT), and OT is notorious for being unsecure and a target for cyber adversaries.
 So, what can organizations do to protect their operations?

-In operational environments where 24/7 availability and uptime are crucial, patching vulnerabilities is often arduous.
+In industrial control system (ICS) environments where 24/7 availability and uptime are crucial, patching vulnerabilities is often arduous.
 But unpatched assets leave operations exposed and vulnerable to attack, as was the case for the German hospital ransomware incident.

 Attackers in the German hospital cyber incident exploited a known Citrix vulnerability, the Citrix ADC CVE-2019-19781 vulnerability.
 Citrix had previously released a patch for the vulnerability in January of this year.
 But the hospital isn’t alone.
 Luxottica, who designs, manufacturers, and sells luxury and sport eyewear, also fell victim to a ransomware attack exploiting the same Citrix vulnerability during the same week.
 For Luxottica, the attack resulted in downed online properties and disruption to their production chain.